• Skip to primary navigation

 In well-practiced rhythm, Leah rolled, flipped, turned, and fried each circle of dough with machine-like consistency; quickly building a stack of warm, floury flat-breads tall enough to feed our small army of children.
 Watching her work was a moment of pure grace, and I remember feeling immense gratitude for her efforts.

 Soft, flavorful, and tender, Leah's homemade flour tortillas made nearly every tortilla I'd eaten up until then taste like flattened papier-mâché.
 If you have never made homemade tortillas, it's high time that you do.
 And once you do, you will never go back to store-bought.
-(OK, maybe you will sometimes, for the convenience; but after these, those store-bought tortillas will never taste the same again.)
+(OK, maybe you will sometimes, for the convenience; but thereafter, those store-bought tortillas will never taste the same again.)

 Now, here's the big secret about homemade tortillas... they are surprisingly fast and easy to make!